xbeat/Machine-Learning/README.md

 Introduction to Dropout Regularization

 Dropout is a powerful regularization technique used in neural networks to prevent overfitting.
 It works by randomly "dropping out" or deactivating a percentage of neurons during training, which helps the network learn more robust features and reduces its reliance on specific neurons.

+## Understanding Statistical Concepts Z-Scores Confidence Intervals and Hypothesis Testing

+Z-Score Implementation from Scratch

+Implementing Z-score calculation for understanding data point positions relative to the mean in standard deviation units.

 ## Misleading Accuracy in Machine Learning